Hitmetrix - User behavior analytics & recording

 web scraping best practices

 Web scraping is the go-to method for gathering large amounts of data.
-But websites today protect their content and take rigorous measures like request limiting or IP address bans to catch bots.
+However, websites today protect their content and take rigorous measures like limiting requests or banning IP addresses to catch bots.
 This is largely a result of bad bots – they pose a threat to customer information, overloading the servers, among other risks.
-However anti-scraping techniques and other measures are a headache to web scrapers and can easily hinder your project’s success when scraping.
-So, if you’re looking for tips to increase your chances of success, in this guide, you’ll learn all about web scraping best practices – from respecting a website’s guidelines to improving your browser fingerprint.
+However, anti-scraping techniques and other measures are a headache to web scrapers and can easily hinder your project’s success when scraping.
+So, if you’re looking for tips to increase your chances of success, this guide will teach you all about web scraping best practices – from respecting a website’s guidelines to improving your browser fingerprint.

 How Do Websites Detect Web Scrapers?